tjenkinson/shipyard-project.com/site/content/docs/deploy.md

 - `deploy`: Deploy a new Shipyard instance
 - `upgrade`: Upgrade an existing instance (note: you will need to pass the same environment variables as when you deployed to keep the same configuration)
-- `destroy`: Completely removes Shipyard
+- `remove`: Completely removes Shipyard

 ### IMAGE
 This allows you to specify the image for deployment.
 For example, to use the